-“It’s never a bad idea to cut down on alcohol,” said Luke Raymond, LCPC, manager of OSF Behavioral Health.
+“It’s never a bad idea to cut down on alcohol,” said Jennifer Wenger, LCSW, Substance Use Services program manager of OSF Behavioral Health.
 “While Dry January may sound a bit gimmicky, if it propels people to evaluate their relationship with alcohol, then that’s a good thing.”

-But before someone pledges to participate in Dry January, Luke said they should be mindful about the habit they are wanting to change.
+But before someone pledges to participate in Dry January, Jennifer said they should be mindful about the habit they are wanting to change.

 Have a contingency plan

-“Are you setting yourself up to fail?” he said.
+“Are you setting yourself up to fail?” she said.
 “Or what would be worst – the following month.
 What’s February going to look like?
 Do you revert back to drinking, maybe even more?”

 Finding alternatives to drinking alcohol

-It’s important, Luke said, to find alternative things to do during the month to keep from going out for drinks or having a couple beers watching the game on TV.
+It’s important, Jennifer said, to find alternative things to do during the month to keep from going out for drinks or having a couple beers watching the game on TV.

 Those things can be simple, like taking a brisk walk, building a snowman with your kids, taking up a new hobby or just spending quality time – an extra hour or so a day – with your spouse and kids.
 Here at OSF HealthCare, we came up with a list of 31 things you can do – one each day – instead of drinking.